security-alliance/frameworks/src/encryption/encryption-in-transit.md

 # Encryption in Transit

-Encryption in transit protects data as it moves across networks.
-Implement the following best practices:
+Encryption in transit means how data is being encrypted while it flows across networks.
+This is important as you don't want anyone eavesdropping on your traffic, and by following best practices such as the ones below, you can reduce the risk of that:

 ## Best Practices

-- **Use TLS/SSL**: Ensure that all data transmitted over the internet is encrypted using TLS/SSL.
+1. Ensure that all data transmitted over the internet is encrypted using TLS/SSL.
-- **Secure VPNs**: Use secure VPNs to encrypt data transmitted over public networks.
+2. Use secure VPNs to encrypt data transmitted over public networks such as public WiFi.
-- **SSH for Remote Access**: Use SSH for secure remote access to servers and other infrastructure.
+3. Use SSH for secure remote access to servers and other infrastructure.
-- **Email Encryption**: Use encryption protocols such as S/MIME or PGP for email communications.
+4. Use encryption protocols such as S/MIME or PGP for email communications.
-- **Monitoring and Logging**: Monitor and log network traffic to detect and respond to potential security threats.

-These practices help ensure that data remains confidential and secure during transmission.